 Cardiovascular Thrombotic Events

-- Diclofenac potassium tablets are contraindicated in the setting of coronary artery bypass graft (CABG) surgery (see CONTRAINDICATIONS, WARNINGS).
+- Cataflam™ (diclofenac potassium tablets, USP) is contraindicated in the setting of coronary artery bypass graft (CABG) surgery (see CONTRAINDICATIONS, WARNINGS).

 Gastrointestinal Bleeding, Ulceration, and Perforation